 In the first of a series of papers exploring the growing body of research on learner diversity and variability, Making Learning Personal for All – The Growing Diversity in Today’s Classroom highlights the need for researchers, the education community, and technology developers to implement new models that take personalized learning to the next level.

-Making Personal Learning For All – Research and the Promise of Personalized Learning proposes research-based Learner Positioning Systems that categorize key Learner Factors necessary to address learner variability.
+Making Learning Personal for All – Research and the Promise of Personalized Learning proposes research-based Learner Positioning Systems (LPS) that categorize key Learner Factors necessary to address learner variability.